kishanpatel789/kp_data_dev_site/content/posts/016_PythonScope.md

 NameError: name 'x' is not defined
 ```

 That's because `x` exists within its "house" of the function `f1`.
 You can't reach `x` from outside its house.
-Variables with local scope can only be accessed within the function (or lambda expression) that define them.
+Variables in local scope can only be accessed within the function (or lambda expression) that define them.
 After the function runs, the variable ceases to exist.

 Global scope, on the other hand, contains variables defined at the top level of the module.
 Below, `x` is defined outside any function.
 And somehow... function `f2` knows how to find it.